Sophie Naylor Grubb: Career

 At the age of nineteen, she was put in charge of the woman's department of Chaddock College, Quincy, Illinois.
 In 1856, in Missouri, she married Armstead Otey Grubb, of St. Louis.
 They had five children including Sophia and Edith.
-Until 1861, she was engrossed in matter of the home.
+Until 1861, she was engrossed in matters of the home.

 At the beginning of the Civil War, she and her family returned to Quincy.
 During the emergencies of wartime, she began to manifest the ability, energy and enthusiasm that distinguished her through life.
 Devoted to her country, for four years and without compensation, she gave her attention to helping in hospital, camp and field locations.
 At times, she helped bring up the sick and wounded from southern swamps and fields.
 Surgeons and nurses being scarce, she was one of the women who had nerve to assist during surgical operations.
 Meanwhile, the needs of the African Americans were forced on her attention.
 Many of them, as refugees, went to her husband's office, asking assistance, and were sent by him on to his home, with directions that their wants were to be supplied.
 The work became so heavy a drain on time, strength and sympathy, that Mrs. Grubb called a public meeting, and with her sister, Mrs. Shields, and with others, organized a Freedmen's Aid Society.
 In the three years following, they cared and provided for over 3,000 destitute African Americans.

 At the close of the war, the Grubbs returned to St. Louis.
 When her sons grew to manhood, the dangers surrounding them growing out of the liquor traffic led Grubb to develop a deep interest in the struggle of the home against the saloon, gradually concentrating upon it.
 In 1882, she was elected national superintendent of the work among foreigners, one of the most onerous of the forty departments of the national organization of the Woman's Christian Temperance Union (WCTU).
 By her effort and interest, she brought that department up to be thoroughly organized, wide-reaching and flourishing.
 She published leaflets and tracts on all the phases —economic, moral, social and evangelistic— of the temperance movement in seventeen languages, at the rate of fifty editions of 10,000 each per year.
 These were distributed all over the United States.
 She established a missionary department in Castle Garden, New York City, through which instructions in the duties and obligations of American citizenship were afforded to immigrants in their own languages as they landed.
 After making her home in Lawrence, she served as president of the Kansas WCTU.

 In 1898, she spoke about how during the preceding twelve months, she held over 100 meetings in Kansas, 75 of which were lectures bearing upon the subject of suffrage in various ways.
 As National Superintendent of "work among foreigners" of the WCTU, the free bestowal of the ballot upon aliens and the denial of the same privilege to our American-born women received a great deal of attention in these lectures.